Onychophora: Lobopods

 On each foot is a pair of retractable, hardened (sclerotised) chitin claws, which give the taxon its scientific name: Onychophora is derived from the ονυχής, onyches, "claws"; and φέρειν, pherein, "to carry".
 At the base of the claws are three to six spiny "cushions" on which the leg sits in its resting position and on which the animal walks over smooth substrates.
 The claws are used mainly to gain a firm foothold on uneven terrain.
 Each claw is composed of three stacked elements, like Russian nesting dolls.
-The outermost is shed during ecdysis, which exposes the next element in — which is fully formed, so does not need time to harden before it is used.
-(This distinctive construction identifies many early Cambrian fossils as early offshoots of the onychophoran lineage.)
-Apart from the pairs of legs, there are three further body appendages, which are at the head and comprise three segments:
+The outermost is shed during ecdysis, which exposes the next element, which is fully formed and so does not need time to harden before it is used.
+This distinctive construction identifies many early Cambrian fossils as early offshoots of the onychophoran lineage.